smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/03-Text-Extraction-with-Regex/README.md

-In this exercise we are going to use **Regular Expression** in order to extract data from a plain text file.<br>
+In this exercise we are going to use **Regular Expressions** in order to extract data from a plain text file.<br>

 The text file path is `03-Text-Extraction-with-Regex/data/receipts.txt`. <br> You can download it [here](https://raw.githubusercontent.com/lewagon/python-beginners/day05_ex03/05-Best-Practices/03-Text-Extraction-with-Regex/data/receipts.txt?token=ACV62EXRC5SIBOAIP7MWX2C4YHUQ6) ( save: `cmd + s` on mac, `ctrl + s` on windows )